ibexa/documentation-developer/docs/customer_management/cp_page_builder.md

             - 6ce85480aeaeed59f7431a12b46bc869
 ```

-There, you can specify which Customer Portals should be available to which Customer Group by adding:
+There, you can specify which Customer Portals should be available to which Customer group by adding:

-- Customer Group identifier.
+- Customer group identifier.
 You can find it in the **Summary** section of the Company.
 - Location remote ID of Customer Portal container or Customer Portal page.
 You can find it in the **Details** section.

-Portals are displayed to the Customer Group in order specified in the configuration based on company member's permissions.
+Portals are displayed to the Customer group in order specified in the configuration based on company member's permissions.

 #### Custom portal mapping